 If you’re planning a move to Philadelphia or tightening your budget, here are clear, 2025-updated figures on rent, groceries, transport, and connectivity.
 For a single adult, a realistic baseline (no savings or big extras) runs about $3,395/mo after tax.
-If you want room for savings, dining out, and buffer, target a “comfortable” budget around $5,000–$5,500/mo depending on your rent and lifestyle.1
+If you want room for savings, dining out, and a buffer, target a “comfortable” budget around $5,000–$5,500/mo, depending on your rent and lifestyle.1

 Monthly Budget Breakdown for a Single Adult in Philadelphia